On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Detailed Design

 \subsection{Embedding Table Caching}

-After the dual-layer sliding window and chunked execution significantly reducing the memory footprint of transformer layers, the embedding layer becomes the new dominant memory bottleneck.
-For further optimization, we propose embedding table cache exploits the sparsity of the embedding layer.
+After the overlapped layer streaming and chunked execution significantly reduce the memory footprint of transformer layers, the embedding layer becomes the new dominant memory bottleneck.
+For further optimization, we propose embedding table cache that exploits the sparsity of the embedding layer.

 Consider our optimized \texttt{Qwen3-Reranker-0.6B}, the active layers consume only 60\,MB while the embedding table requires 296\,MB, accounting for over 83\% of the total memory footprint.
 To address this, we observed that the activation of the embedding layer weights is highly sparse.
 For the same 0.6\,B model with a vocabulary of 151,669 tokens, a typical reranking task involving 20 documents with 512 sequence length accesses 10,240 unique tokens at most, merely 6.75\% of the vocabulary.
 It indicates the activation of embedding layer is highly sparse and inspires our embedding table caching.